evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_580_4MATIC_SUV/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 120kWh and a net capacity of 108,4kWh, meaning you have a 11,6kWh buffer for protection.
 (9,7%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 610 to 511 km (379-318 mi).
-Bigger wheels are an example of an option that increases consumption and reduces range.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 17,8kWh/100km for the basic version and 21,2kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 200kW.
 A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57% resulting in an actual charge speed including time loss on 142kW.
 Each charge session would take 26 minutes and 41 seconds.